Fenwick (department store): History

+21st century

 In 2001, Fenwick acquired the Bentalls group of department stores for £70.8 million, with stores in Kingston upon Thames, Worthing, Ealing, Bracknell, Tonbridge and Lakeside.
 The Lakeside store was closed, and three branches (Worthing, Ealing and Tonbridge) were subsequently sold to J E Beale, with Fenwick retaining only the stores in Kingston upon Thames and Bracknell.
+The Bentalls name was retained at the Kingston store until 2023, when it was rebranded as Fenwicks.

 In 2007, Fenwick purchased Williams & Griffin, an independent department store in Colchester, Essex; this continued to trade under the Williams & Griffin name until a 2016 refurbishment, after which it adopted the Fenwick identity.

 On 5 January 2017, Mark Fenwick announced that the historic Leicester store was to close.
 The store closed in March 2017.

 In April 2017, Fenwick announced plans to close their Windsor store.
 The store closed in August 2017.

 The last two remaining members of the Fenwick family on the company's board stepped down in October 2017.

-Bentalls in Bracknell closed in 2017 with the opening of a new Fenwick store in The Lexicon Shopping Center, located in the same town.
+Bentalls in Bracknell closed in 2017 with the opening of a new Fenwick store in The Lexicon Shopping Centre, located in the same town.

 Fenwick launches Fenwick Food, the re-launch of its own-label ventures, followed by Fenwick at Home, its inaugural homeware range, in 2021.

-On December 6th 2022 it was announced that the Bond Street store would close in 2024, after 130 years, having sold the store and adjoining property to Lazari Investments for an undisclosed sum.
+On 6 December 2022 it was announced that the Bond Street store would close in 2024, after 133 years, having sold the store and adjoining property to Lazari Investments for an undisclosed sum.
 In a statement, the company said: "Amid the turbulent economic environment, fresh capital investment is required in order to return the business to profitable growth."

+In September 2025, the chain launched a loyalty programme called MyFenwick.